 Family Voice Peterborough have been working to engage parent carers from different backgrounds in the SEND work locally.
 A project was initially funded by Comic Relief termed "Hard to Reach" enabled parent carers from different cultural back grounds in Peterborough to engage with the local health provider for community paediatric services.
 Part of this work included parent carers co-producing a service directory to be given to parent carers when they start attending the child development centre.
 The directory can be downloaded via the sidebar.
 The funding stream ended and the Local Authority provided further funding to ensure the work could continue.
 There are now more parents engaged and also developing more items (Any work produced will be placed on the side bar)

-FVP have parent representatives involved in various work streams and looker for wider involvement and engagement from parent carers in these.
+FVP have parent representatives involved in various work streams and are looking for wider involvement and engagement from parent carers in these.
 The more parent carers views we gather the louder and stronger our collective voice.

 Areas you may want to get involved in: